Woking F.C.: 21st century

+On 28 March 2022, former Yeovil Town manager Darren Sarll was appointed until the end of the 2023–24 season.
+In the 2022–23 season, Woking finished the season in 4th place but lost the play-off eliminator at home to Bromley.
+Despite signing a new two-year deal in February 2023, Sarll was ultimately sacked in November 2023 following defeats to eighth-tier side, Ramsgate in the FA Cup and Oxford City in the National League.

+A month later, former Coventry City, Sheffield United and Portsmouth player, Michael Doyle was appointed as first-team manager on a two-year deal, replacing the interim manager, Ian Dyer.
+Doyle went onto secure the club's National League status on the final day of the season, with a 3–0 home victory over AFC Fylde.

+In July 2024, it was reported that Woking could go into administration if a buyer could not be found in the next few weeks.
+Owner Drew Volpe was willing to sell the club for £1, and only a £600,000 loan from his parents was keeping the club afloat.
+In November 2024, American businessman Todd Johnson (a former vice-chairman of Dagenham & Redbridge and a co-owner of MLS side Minnesota United FC) agreed to acquire a majority stake in Woking, with Volpe – who had provided £3m to the club – retaining a minority stake.
+In December 2024, shareholders voted in favour of the club's takeover by Johnson's Cardinal Football Group.
+After three defeats in four games, on 16 December 2024, the club sacked their then manager, Michael Doyle, as well as Ben Turner, assistant manager.
+Woking were 19th in the National League, a point above the relegation zone.
+Neal Ardley was appointed as manager on 19 December 2024.

 Stadium

-Woking play their home games at Kingfield Stadium (currently The Laithwaite Community Stadium for sponsorship reasons), Kingfield Road, Woking, GU22 9AA.
+At the start of the 1922 season, Woking F.C. moved to Kingfield Stadium, which has been known as the Laithwaite Community Stadium since August 2015.
+Previously, the club had played at the Horsell Cricket Ground before moving to a dedicated football venue on Pembroke Road in 1907.

 Different stands of Woking FC stadium:

 The KRE: This is the main home terrace and usually where the best atmosphere is found.
 It runs along one end of the pitch.
 The terrace is covered by a roof.

-The Leslie Goodson stand: This stand is the largest stand of the stadium and is located opposite to the KRE.
+The Leslie Gosden stand: This stand is the largest stand of the stadium and is located opposite to the KRE.
 The LGS is an all seater stand consisting of around 2,000 seats.
 A quarter of this stand is usually given to away fans.

-The Chris lane terrace: The Chris lane terrace is a large terrace without a roof and is reserved for away fans.
+The Chris Lane terrace: The Chris Lane terrace is a large terrace without a roof and is reserved for away fans.
 The terrace runs a whole length of the pitch.

 Moaners corner: Moaners corner is one of three stands on the opposite side of the pitch to the Chris lane terrace.
-It’s a small terrace stand without a roof.
+It's a small terrace stand without a roof.
 The fans who stand in the terrace are usually veteran fans.